Hello! My name is Shayla.

 Even before my son was born, my life revolved around kids.
 I’ve worked and volunteered with kids in homes and preschools, Mexico and Costa Rica, an orphanage and a homeless shelter, and even aboard an Alaskan cruise ship.

-I felt a deep saudade for motherhood, and childcare jobs could only satisfy that longing for so long.
+All my life I felt a deep saudade for motherhood, and childcare jobs could only satisfy that longing for so long.

 Some women lose themselves when they have a baby.
 When my son was born, I felt like my full self for the first time.
 I was complete.
 Always growing, always changing, but finally ME.